 How cost-effective are PHEVs?

-It’s possible to convert most petrol or diesel vehicles to electric, often for much less than the cost of purchasing a new electric vehicle.
-This is an attractive option for local bus operators or companies with large fleets of vehicles looking to save money on their fuel and servicing costs.
+It’s not an easy job and requires a specialist, but it’s entirely possible to convert most petrol or diesel vehicles to electric – often for much less than the cost of purchasing a new electric vehicle.
+It’s also an attractive option for bus operators and large fleets looking to reduce fuel and servicing costs.